adambard/learnxinyminutes-docs/clojure.html.markdown

 ;;;;;;;;;;;;;;;

 ; Use "use" to get all functions from the module
-(use 'clojure.set)
+; without the need to call functions with its namespace (use 'clojure.set)

 ; Now we can use set operations